larskuenkel/DeepPulsarNet/README.md

 ## DeepPulsarNet

-This program allows searching for pulsars in filterbank files using neural network.
+This Python 3 program allows searching for pulsars in filterbank files using neural network.

 # Installation